bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/package-relay.md

 Gloria Zhao: 00:08:01

-Because I would just talk to people and they would be like -"Oh, it would be so nice if we had package relay, cause then we could have XYZ," and it's like, "Oh, we can't do this yet because there's no package relay, so this is insecure."
+Because I would just talk to people and they would be like, "Oh, it would be so nice if we had package relay, cause then we could have XYZ," and it's like, "Oh, we can't do this yet because there's no package relay, so this is insecure."

 Adam Jonas: 00:08:13